 Los Angeles-based painter Edie Beaucage draws from her imaginary world of characters that populate non-linear narratives and fantastical spaces as they move through acts of work, passion, romance, and leisure.
 Beaucage’s characters function as a shorthand for a range of philosophical concepts that undergird the artist’s production strategies.
 She seeks to understand the relationship between abstraction and figuration, meditating on how meaning can form from a simple juxtaposition of signs.
 Often working in thematic suites, Beaucage weaves an emotional thread across several paintings, mapping out the ambience of social space and the ever-changing moods of her protagonists as she storyboards her way through nightclubs, theaters, and galleries and across exotic, fantastical, and mysterious landscapes.

 Edie Beaucage (b.
 Quebec, Canada) lives and works in Los Angeles, California.
 She received her MFA from Otis College of Art and Design in 2010 and BA from Bishop’s University in Lennoxville, Quebec, Canada.
 She also studied at Palazzo Spinelli, Centro per L’arte e Il Restauro, Florence, Italy.
-She recently completed a digital artist residency at the School of Visual Arts in New York.
+She has completed a digital artist residency at the School of Visual Arts in New York.
+As well as international residences including the Contemporary Art Summer Program in London and an International Residency in Berlin.
+She continues to be a member of the international art collective: I Found U Collective, which has shown in the United Kingdom, Uruguay, and Germany.